-Duterte's split with the US: Not so fast, says trade minister
+Philippines not really severing ties with US, Duterte says

 Story highlights

-(CNN)Philippines officials have gone into damage control mode after controversial President Rodrigo Duterte said the country's long-term alliance with the United States was over.
+In a statement Friday, Duterte's office said the Philippines had no intention to renege on treaties or agreements with allies.

+The President's comments were "an assertion that we are an independent and sovereign nation, now finding common ground with friendly neighbors with shared aspirations in the spirit of mutual respect, support and cooperation," the statement said.

-Philippines Trade Minister Ramon Lopez told CNN the country "would not stop trade and investment with the US."
+Trade Minister Ramon Lopez told CNN that the Philippines "would not stop trade and investment with the US."

 "(Duterte) has decided to strengthen further and rekindle the ties with China and the ASEAN region," Lopez said, referring to the Association of Southeast Asian Nations.